docker/docs/content/security/for-admins/hardened-desktop/settings-management/admin-console-configure.md

    >
    > If a policy is assigned to all users, it sets the policy as the global default policy.

 6. Configure the settings for the policy.
 Go through each setting and select your chosen setting state.
-You can choose:
+You can choose
    - **User-defined**.
    - **Always enabled**.
 This means the setting is turned on and your users won't be able to edit this setting from Docker Desktop or the CLI.
    - **Enabled**.
 The setting is turned on and users can edit this setting from Docker Desktop or the CLI.